davidmtzh/pololu-3pi-robotics/README.md

 # pololu-3pi-robotics
 Arduino C++ code for a Pololu 3pi+ robot simulating Roomba-like behavior.
 Features PID/PD control, odometry, sonar sensors, an FSA for behavior switching.
-Built for SDSU’s CS 556 Robotics Labs.
+Built for SDSU Robotics Labs.

-This repository contains the code and documentation for my CS 556: Robotics Labs project at SDSU.
+This repository contains the code and documentation for my Robotics Labs project at SDSU.
 It features embedded programming for the Pololu 3pi+ robot using Arduino C++, focusing on real-time control and autonomous navigation.
 Key components include:
 PID and PD control for precise motor regulation Odometry and sonar sensor integration for environment awareness Finite State Automaton (FSA) to manage behavior transitions